PAO-PowerOfThree/AOSP/README.md

 This project is an Android Open Source Project (AOSP) based application designed for automotive environments, specifically targeting Android Automotive OS (AAOS).
-It provides a comprehensive test UI for various vehicle-related features, including ambient lighting control, fingerprint authentication, HVAC (Heating, Ventilation, and Air Conditioning) management, music playback, navigation with GPS integration, over-the-air (OTA) updates, and voice recognition using the Vosk speech-to-text engine.
+It provides a comprehensive pao-ui for various vehicle-related features, including ambient lighting control, fingerprint authentication, HVAC (Heating, Ventilation, and Air Conditioning) management, music playback, navigation with GPS integration, over-the-air (OTA) updates, and voice recognition using the Vosk speech-to-text engine.
 The app leverages Android's Car API and Vehicle HAL (VHAL) to interact with vehicle hardware properties.

 The application is built in Kotlin and demonstrates integration with automotive-specific APIs, such as `CarPropertyManager` for reading/writing vehicle properties (e.g., fan speed, LED strips, GPS location).
 It includes immersive UI elements, dark/light mode support, animations, and voice-activated controls for a seamless in-car experience.